-How many of the 9 to 10 million workers wholly or partly unemployed, in 1931, are under 21, no one knows.
+How many of the twelve million workers wholly or partly unemployed, in 1932, are under 21, no one knows.
 In the one state of New York, jobs available for boys and girls decreased 38% from November, 1929, to November, 1930, according to the state Bureau of Junior Placement.

-During the terrible winter of 1930-31, when many working class youth were driven to despair and even to suicide, the daily papers were carrying such items as the following :
+During the terrible winter of 1931-32, when many working class youth were driven to despair and even to suicide, the daily papers were carrying such items as the following: